 How: To add a fade, open Kapwing’s Filters and upload or your video clip.
 Click on the “Adjust” tab to increase or decrease the fade.

 Old movies were filmed with a widescreen aspect ratio.
 To make your video look more like old fashioned film, add a black border on the top and bottom edge of your video clip.
 Use Kapwing’s Resizer to zoom in to the video and position it within the 9:16 frame.
 This technique emulates the mattes that were added to film when they were transferred to a standard-width format.

-- How: Resize your video to add black padding above and below before publishing it.
+How: Resize your video to add black padding above and below before publishing it.
+In the Kapwing Studio, change the background color to black and drag the corners of the video layer so that it has black bars above and below.

 There are certain sound effects that we recognize from old films like the scratch of a record player or a jolly-sounding orchestra that remind people of old movies.
 Merge these selectively into your video’s soundtrack for a vintage tone.